wp-plugins/woocommerce-multilingual/readme.txt

 * Fix bug with cart currency updates and variations
 * Make cart more compatible with other plugins
 * Remove several warnings and notices
+* Fix language in new customer note notifications

 = 2.3.2 =
 * Sync also default options for custom attributes.